Skip to main content

 The work of the ICH is central to achieving a harmonized regulatory environment.
 These guidelines are not legally binding treaties, but their adoption by national regulatory agencies like the FDA, EMA, and Japan’s PMDA makes them the effective standard for pharmaceutical development.

-A key development is the ICH Q13 guideline for of drug substances and drug products.
+A key development is the ICH Q13 guideline for continuous manufacturing of drug substances and drug products.
 While not exclusively for peptides, its principles are highly relevant.
 Continuous manufacturing moves away from traditional batch-based production to an integrated, uninterrupted process.
 This approach can lead to more consistent product quality and allow for real-time monitoring and control of impurities.
 For peptide synthesis, this could mean a more efficient removal of synthesis-related impurities, helping manufacturers consistently meet the stringent <0.10% thresholds.
 The harmonization of guidelines for advanced manufacturing technologies like this is a critical step toward ensuring uniform quality on a global scale.

 The ICH provides a formal platform for regulatory authorities and industry to create the unified scientific standards necessary for global drug development.